Cold-Wasabi Hardware Wallet Mode

 Verify the transaction details shown on the Coldcard, and approve the transaction for signing.

-After this, unplug the micro SD card from Coldcard and plug it into the computer.
+After this, remove the micro SD card from Coldcard and insert it into the computer.

 In Wasabi, click on the top menu

 Import Transaction, lookup the SD card with the final signed transaction, and click